Catherine Arnott Smith

 PhD (Library & Information Science/Medical Informatics), University of Pittsburgh, 2002

 Research fields – Consumer health informatics, History of medicine (American Progressive Era)

 Methods and methodologies – Interviews, focus groups; Qualitative analysis; content analysis; Propositional analysis; Knowledge representation and taxonomy development

 Theories – Personal Health Information Management (PHIM; biomedical engineering)

-Areas of interest – Clinical information systems, particularly consumer- and patient-facing; Consumer health vocabulary; Personal health information management by college students living with disabilities; Health information provision in public libraries, archives and other nonclinical spaces
+Areas of interest – Clinical information systems, particularly consumer- and patient-facing tools such as patient portals; Consumer health vocabulary; Personal health information management by college students living with disabilities; Health information provision in public libraries, archives and other nonclinical spaces